BirchBoy/BirchTF2twitchBot/README.md

 # SourceTwitchIntergration

 A Python script meant to make it so a Twitch streamer can have their chat interact with the game through RCON.
-By default it is configured for Team Fortress 2.
+By default, it is configured for Team Fortress 2.

 ## Setup